-- Knowledge and training of craft makes it craft.
+- Knowledge and training of craft make it craft.

 - Using technology is OK, it is just a different way of making.

-- It sounds like she also makes one of a kind work for exhibition.
+- It sounds like she also makes one-of-a-kind work for exhibitions.

-- Crisson now supports her work with an edible art bakery.
+- Crisan now supports her work with an edible art bakery.
 Wow!
 People actually eat her work.

 - His "piece is started in his head before he even made it."
 He may not have the whole thing figured out but he knows the "spirit of the object."
 (This echoed an opinion of the first speaker of the morning.)

 - His artwork looks really amazing, but his comments were not.